Staging area / 1

 code repository: GitHub - PowerGenome/PowerGenome: A tool to quickly and easily create inputs for power systems models

-Description: PowerGenome is an open-source data platform designed to create reproducible inputs for capacity expansion models.
+description: PowerGenome is an open-source data platform designed to create reproducible inputs for capacity expansion models.
 Based on settings parameters supplied by a user, PowerGenome will aggregate data from “base” geographic regions to model regions and create input files for a capacity expansion model.
 We have compiled US data on existing power plants, new-build wind and solar sites, scenarios of future demand that include end-use electrification, and the growth of distributed generation.
 The presentation will demonstrate building a system with alternative cases in PowerGenome and running them in the GenX capacity expansion model.

 host: Greg Schivley (Senior Software Engineer, Princeton University)

-Presenter: Shri Abhyankar (PNNL)
+presenter: Shri Abhyankar (PNNL)

-Code repository: GitHub - pnnl/ExaGO: High-performance power grid optimization for stochastic, security-constrained, and multi-period ACOPF problems.
+code repository: GitHub - pnnl/ExaGO: High-performance power grid optimization for stochastic, security-constrained, and multi-period ACOPF problems.

 host: Shri Abhyankar (PNNL)

-Code repository: GitHub - catalyst-cooperative/pudl: The Public Utility Data Liberation Project provides analysis-ready energy system data to climate advocates, researchers, policymakers, and journalists.
+code repository: GitHub - catalyst-cooperative/pudl: The Public Utility Data Liberation Project provides analysis-ready energy system data to climate advocates, researchers, policymakers, and journalists.

-Description: The open-source Public Utility Data Liberation (PUDL) project takes data that’s already publicly available, and makes it publicly usable, by cleaning, standardizing, and cross-linking three decades of utility data from FERC Forms 1 and 714, EIA Forms 860, 861 and 923, and EPA CEMS Hourly into a single database.
+description: the open-source Public Utility Data Liberation (PUDL) project takes data that’s already publicly available, and makes it publicly usable, by cleaning, standardizing, and cross-linking three decades of utility data from FERC Forms 1 and 714, EIA Forms 860, 861 and 923, and EPA CEMS Hourly into a single database.
 PUDL’s versioned, free and open-source outputs support replicable research results and open the ‘black box’ of processing techniques used to generate modelling inputs.
 The presentation will demonstrate PUDL’s new data warehouse, mechanisms for data access, and potential applications for energy system modelers.

 hosts: Dazhong Xia, Zach Schira, Ella Belfer, Zane Selvans, Christina Gosnell (Catalyst Cooperative)

-title: Building Vibrant Communities for Your Open Source Project
+Building Vibrant Communities for Your Open Source Project

 description: Join a guided discussion led by a facilitator to explore diverse strategies for open source community growth.
 Share experiences on effective communication, mentorship, and engagement.
 This interactive group values collective insights and aims to collectively address challenges.
 Whether you’re an experienced leader or new contributor, contribute your perspectives to shape the future of open source communities.